MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

 + R code running in SQL Server can use only packages installed in the default instance library.
 SQL Server cannot load packages from external libraries, even if that library is on the same computer.
 The R package library is located in the Program Files folder of your SQL Server instance, and by default, installing in this folder requires administrator permissions.
-For the default location of the library folder, see [Default R and Python packages in SQL Server](../package-management/installed-package-information.md#package-library-location).
+For the default location of the library folder, see [Package library location](../package-management/installed-package-information.md#package-library-location).

 ::: moniker range=">=sql-server-2017||>=sql-server-linux-ver15||=sqlallproducts-allversions"